Thorington/EauClaireSalon/README.md

   }
 }
 ```
-*You may not have to do this, because I accidentally pushed my _appsettings.json_ file to the repo

 * Navigate to the __HairSalon__ directory in your terminal and type _$ dotnet restore_ and then _$ dotnet run_